Radio presenter and the ‘voice of etv’, Bongani Njoli, has died

 Njoli died on Sunday around 11am from health issues.

-The 52-year-old from Langa in Cape Town enjoyed brief stints at radio stations including UCT Radio, GoodhopeFM, Heart 104.fm and Magic 828 AM.
+The 52-year-old from Langa in Cape Town enjoyed brief stints at radio stations including UCT Radio, GoodhopeFM, Heart 104.9fm and Magic 828 AM.

 But he was most well-known for being the voice of e.tv’s promotions.
 Who can forget that famous voice saying: “Tonight on e”, “Friday action night”, among other lines?